Tiger Tech Support

 Log in to TigerEnroll to view available courses and reserve a seat in the classes you want to take!
 FHSU Online Services (accessed through the TigerTracks portal) provides access to the TigerEnroll system, class schedules, advisor contact information, financial aid status, grades, personal contact and emergency notification information, and more!
 Your Tiger Tracks login is also your portal to access Forsyth Library's online resources.

 Visit our laptop purchase page to find out what kinds of computers are available and get some advice on the purchase process.
 The on-campus wireless network supports a variety of wireless cards.
 Students taking online classes should check the Virtual College Technical Resources page to see if their computer meets the minimum requirements.
-FAQ pages for students and parents are available to answer many common questions.
 Remember - prices and specifications change all the time.
 A good strategy is to wait until later in the summer to buy a computer to make sure you get the best deal.
 Watch out for discounted prices on outdated models.

 Before you purchase any software to use at school, make sure you check out the FHSU Software Center.
 You won't be able to purchase anything until you're enrolled in classes and your payment has been processed, but there are some deep discounts for popular Microsoft and Adobe programs, as well as others - so they're worth waiting for!
 You can find a screencast on using the FHSU Software Center on the Learning Commons website.

 Once you arrive at FHSU - by car, bus, plane or Internet super-highway - make sure you take advantage of the IT systems and personnel here to help you.